 I will probably need to make two bigger ones for the bigger dinosaurs too, and since these cute bags are so easy to enlarge, no problem.
 I love all and any excuses to sew, and sometimes easy projects are so therapeutic!

-Hoping you’ve enjoyed my tutorial.
-If you want to, check out more stuff I’ve got to sew, on the Free tutorials page here.
+I'm hoping you've enjoyed my tutorial on how to sew a drawstring bag.
+If you want to, check out more stuff I've got to sew, on the Free tutorials page here.
+Or check out more drawstring bags ideas to sew.

 Make sure to save this tutorial for later: